RonB/angular-oboe/README.md

 ### done:function
 Callback function which is called when the stream ends.
-If your datastream is not made up of an array, but of multiple JSON objecs, than this function is called multiple times with the parsed JSON as a parameter.
+If your datastream is not made up of an array, but of multiple JSON objects, then this function is called multiple times with the parsed JSON as a parameter.

 ## Returned promise
 To use the data in your controller you call the then function of the returned promise.